Are soil negatives related to sample number or size?

 PERMANOVA was used for statistical comparisons of microbiomes.
 These data are currently being analyzed with plans to publish a manuscript in 2026 or 2027.
 The data will be presented as a poster at the annual meeting of the International Association of Food Protection (IAFP).
 The abstract will be available then.

 Susan R. Leonard, Cassandra Champ, Anne-Laure Moyne, Mark K. Mammel, Xiaohong Wei, Peiman Aminabadi, Carter Palen, David W. Lacher, Eric W. Brown, Michele Jay-Russell, Edward R. Atwill, Linda J. Harris.
 Environmental Drivers of Soil Microbiome and Shiga Toxin-Producing Escherichia coli Presence in a California Central Coast Fresh Produce Field.
-(Abstract PTBD).
+(Abstract #T8-01).
 Tuesday, July 28, 2026.
 Annual IAFP meeting 2026, New Orleans, LA, July 26-29.

 Positives after one month of flooding events- was there any indication as to the length of time necessary after a flooding event needed for risk reduction?